folmez/apKS-python/README.md

 Python scripts for the apKS project

 version 0.0.1
+- November 5, 2018: Theoretical PDF of power-law fit drawing on top of approximate PDF is implemented.

-- November 4, 2018: Approximate PDF drawing is implemented but needs more work (papod.py).
+- November 4, 2018: Approximate PDF drawing is implemented.
 - November 1, 2018: Exact power-law 1 (EPL1) random sample generation is implemented.

 version 0.0.0 (November 1, 2018)